HomeTECHNOLOGYInnovationTechnology to Spur Africa’s Economy Beyond 2023

 “We are at an important crossed roads and remain little doubt that our adoption of new technologies will prove fundamental to our economic growth,” he said.

-In this year’s Africa Tech Summit in Nairobi, fourteen start-ups from various sectors across the continent have been selected to Pitch Live at the annual event.
+In this year’s Africa Tech Summit in Nairobi, fourteen start-ups from various sectors across the continent will pitch live at the annual event.

 The fifth edition bringing together tech leaders, MNOs, banks, international investors, entrepreneurs, governments, trade bodies, media and leading ventures to drive investment and business in African tech will begin from February 15th to 16th.

 “Pitch Live is an important part of Africa Tech Summit in showcasing new ventures and connecting investors, founders and key stakeholders.
-Last year’s edition resulted in several ventures closing funding rounds,” said Andrew Fassnidge, Director of Africa Tech Summit.
+Last year’s edition caused several ventures to close funding rounds,” said Andrew Fassnidge, Director of Africa Tech Summit.

 With the ratification of the AfCFTA, Africa has the opportunity to promote digitization, inclusion and sustainable growth and has attracted investment not just within the continent.

-Space Exploration Technologies Corporation, SpaceX, has launched their satellite-based internet service, Starlink in Nigeria, becoming the first African country in the continent to do so.
+Space Exploration Technologies Corporation, SpaceX, launched its satellite internet service, Starlink in Nigeria, the first African country in the continent to do so.

-Kenya, Tanzania, Morocco and Zambia are also expected to receive the satellite-based internet service by the end of 2023 with Nigeria’s neighbour Ghana and Namibia to wait till 2024.
+Kenya, Tanzania, Morocco and Zambia are set to receive the satellite internet service by the end of 2023 with Nigeria’s neighbour Ghana and Namibia to wait till 2024.

-On matters of regulations, Google has initiated a new policy requiring digital lenders in Kenya to submit proof of licence from the Central Bank of Kenya (CBK) or risk being delisted from Play Store, Google’s digital distribution service.
+On matters of regulations, Google has initiated a new policy requiring digital lenders in Kenya to submit proof of licence from the Central Bank of Kenya (CBK) or risk delisting from Play Store, Google’s digital distribution service.

 This came following a similar move in India, Philippines and Indonesia as it seeks to clamp down on rogue loan apps.
 Digital lenders awaiting approval from CBK will have to provide evidence of the same and receive an interim approval from Google valid for 45 days.